B.E.L.T. with Cheese for Non-GMO Month!

 This is probably my favorite sandwich ever.
 And I am not just saying that.
-I love a good Philly Cheesesteak and a BBQ Beef Sandwich but there is just something about an amped up BLT that I can’t say no to.
+Philly Cheesesteak and a BBQ Beef Sandwich are amazing too!

 Bread: Toast it and crispy it up to get the initial crunch for your teeth to sink into, and the added flavor that happens when you butter and grill your bread.